vimalmenon/vimalmenon.github.io/README.md

 ## To Do

-- [ ] Remove execute from workflow
+- [ ] Remove execute path from workflow
 - [ ] Show error in UI
 - [ ] Add Links to Admin Page
 - [ ] Show All past links in Admin Page